Berkeley-Data/hpt/evaluation_sen12ms_assessment.md

 ### 1. Scene Classification
 1. Label were used -- **IGBP land cover scheme**.

-a. the original IGBP land cover scheme has **17** classes.
+&nbsp a. the original IGBP land cover scheme has **17** classes.

-b. the simplified version of IGBP classes has **10** classes, which derived and consolidated from the orignial 17 classes.
+&nbsp b. the simplified version of IGBP classes has **10** classes, which derived and consolidated from the orignial 17 classes.

 ### 2. Semantic Segmentation